 - Usefulness of the Data

-- Estimating Supply and Disappearance of Major Foods
+- Estimating Supply and Use of Major Foods

 Although USDA has collected and published information on food production since the 1860s, information on food consumption did not appear until much later.
 Interest in food consumption was stimulated by surpluses in agriculture following World War I. The need for accurate data became apparent in analyzing and administering production planning programs under the Agricultural Adjustment Act of 1933.
 One objective of these programs was to maintain adequate supplies of food for domestic consumers.
 Droughts in 1934 and 1936 and consequent fears of food shortages further aroused interest in analyzing the national food supply.